-- The necessary grade point average (GPA) for Graduate of Distinction eligibility will be determined annually as the highest earned GPA during the respective school year.
+The necessary grade point average (GPA) for Graduate of Distinction eligibility will be determined annually as the highest earned GPA during the respective school year.
 The students with the highest GPA will be awarded this honor.
 The GPA will be calculated to the nearest thousandth using only the first seven nine-week grading periods of the junior and senior years.
-(This is the cumulative GCCC GPA as of the third nine-week grading period of the senior year.) - The students considered must be on track to meet the requirements for the Career Technical Diploma with Honors by the completion of their senior year.
+(This is the cumulative GCCC GPA as of the third nine-week grading period of the senior year.)

+The students considered must be on track to meet the requirements for the Career Technical Diploma with Honors by the completion of their senior year.
-Attendance 95% or higher junior & senior year (less than

-18 days absence in two years).

-Demonstration of Discip Good Citizenship role n

-Discipline records indicate student is a good role model (no OSS or major infractions of rules/regulations).

-Community Service Fulfilled

-Candidates will demonstrate a positive involvement in the community through volunteerism school.
+Attendance 95% or higher junior & senior year (less than 18 days absence in two years).
+Demonstration of Good Citizenship Discipline records indicate student is a good role model (no OSS or major infractions of rules/regulations).
+Community Service Fulfilled Candidates will demonstrate a positive involvement in the community through volunteerism Extra-Curricular activities Candidate will document their involvement in activities either here at GCCC or at their home school.

-Extra-Curricular activities

-Candidate will document their involvement in activities either here at GCCC or at their home

-• Additional Criteria: (Must meet TWO of the criteria listed)
+Additional Criteria: (Must meet TWO of the criteria listed)

-Graduates of Distinction will be chosen to speak on the night of Senior Recognition.
+Graduates of Distinction will be chosen to speak at the Senior Recognition Ceremony.
 The speakers will be determined by a committee made up of teachers, counselors, support staff, and administration.
 The committee will preview candidates' written speeches and then candidates will perform speeches in front of the committee.